 Despite some known positive aspects, there are also some negative ones.

-In the first place, there are no guarantees for the work.
-The incomes also often fluctuate — rise and fall all the time.
+First, there are no guarantees for the work.
+Second, incomes often fluctuate—they rise and fall constantly.

 There is a tendency for translators to work temporarily for short periods.
 Freedom and flexibility indeed have their advantages.
 Even so, deadlines and complex projects are repeatedly a problem.